“. . . the most revolutionary act one can engage in

-I am author of two internationally acclaimed books and more than 175 published articles, many on Huffington Post, where I have been writing since Oct.
-2014.
+I am author of two internationally acclaimed books and nearly 200 published articles (more than a hundred on Huffington Post, where I have written since Oct.
+2014.)

 - 1997-1998.
 Who’s Who in American Women, 20th edition